Start the NHS weight loss plan

 To stay on track, you'd need to cut out an extra 300kcal from your remaining calorie intake over the rest of the week.

-The calorie allowance is based on NICE guidance, which states that to lose weight, the average person should reduce their daily calorie intake by 600kcal.
+To lose weight, the average person should reduce their daily calorie intake by 600kcal.

 The guide is delivered through 12 weekly information packs full of diet, healthy eating and physical activity advice, including weekly challenges.